History and Literature of the Holocaust

 Live Classes: Tuesdays, 5:00 p.m.
 Eastern Time, from January 12th to May 11th

-Student Expectations: Each student will choose a survivor’s story and write a report discussing that person’s Holocaust experience, as well as his or her life both before and after.
+Student Expectations: Each student will choose a survivor’s story and write a report discussing that person’s Holocaust experience, as well as the person’s life both before and after.
 The students will then share the story with the other students in the course.

 Student Support: The instructor will be available via email and individual face-to-face online conferences.